c3ai-lab/deVote/README.md

-## deVote - blockchain-based voting system for pull requests
+## deVote - a blockchain-based voting system for pull requests

 deVote is a browser extension for decentralized voting of pull requests in GitHub repositories.
 For the decentralization of the voting mechanism, smart contracts are used, which run on the Ethereum blockchain or an Ethereum test net.
 This project was developed as part of the university course *"Kryptographie und Systemsicherheit"* at the [University of Flensburg](https://hs-flensburg.de/).